-

 What happens now?

-The DPE will issue you with a temporary certificate after your checkride.
-Your permanent license will take 6-8 weeks to be issued, so all you need to do is wait.
+The DPE will issue you a temporary certificate after your checkride.
+Your permanent certificate will be mailed to you by the FAA.
+Processing and mailing times can vary, often taking several weeks to a few months, so you’ll need to be patient.

 Being an FAA private pilot certificate holder, you must understand the privileges and limitations of your certificate.